an-Iceberg/PGE_sample_project_setup/README.md

 - *optional:* [emscripten](https://emscripten.org/)
   > Check out [this video](https://www.youtube.com/watch?v=MrI5kkVY6zk) by the one and only javidx9 himself on how to install emscripten on your machine.
-  (Sadly, I couldn't figure out how to add VSCode build commands for emscripten)
+  (I couldn't figure out how to add VSCode build commands for emscripten)